ajlaw138/LSE-DS105-CocktailWhirlwind/README.md

 **mocktails** (mock cocktails), which are non-alcoholic cocktails, are included too in order to provide more depth to the study, since mocktails are seeing increasing popularity in the UK market. [^3] Hence, insights gained through our analysis will be of even more use in an ever-changing market.

-### How our project changed
+### How our project changed 🔀
 Our project was originally motivated by looking to understand trends in cocktail popularity, trying to understand which cocktails were in fashion, and what taste profiles were most popular.
 However, finding data sources proved difficult, and as such, our analysis moved towards analysing price variation instead, providing a tool that is aimed more towards consumers than businesses.
 It could still prove useful to bars, by providing a quick way to check cocktail prices in an area, so that they can stay competitive in the market.

 To go into further detail, we specified our focus on certain bars in London.
-For each of these bars we used various methods to extract and clean data on the price of certain cocktails on their respected menus.
+For each of these bars we used web scraping to extract and clean data on the price of certain cocktails on their respective menus.
 From this data, we aimed to highlight overlaps between different cocktails relative to price, concluding with analysis on the popularity of cocktails.
 Within this particular topic, the term popularity can be loosely defined.
 Therefore, we decided to focus directly on the price of cocktails.
 Since ‘price’ represents a large factor within the cocktail sector, we specifically concentrated on ‘price range analysis’.

 The objectives of our price range analysis were to determine specific ranges of cocktail prices in London relative to their respected bars.
 Identifying overlaps within popularity demonstrates the popularity of certain cocktails, further calculating averages, minimum and maximum prices allows for us to obtain a broader picture of the pricing landscape.
 From this, outliers or trends can be highlighted.

 ---

-## Data Gathering Process
+## Data Gathering Process 📈
 We used a variety of databases to collate information on cocktails and bars, with some forming part of our initial analysis.

-### Initial exploration
+### Initial exploration 🔍

 #### The CocktailDB - API [^4]
 This database provided through this API presented information on over 400 cocktails, including data on ingredients, recipe, measurements, glass type and the drink